microsoft/onnxruntime/dockerfiles/README.md

 ```
    find . -name '*.whl' -print -exec sudo -H DOCKER_BUILDKIT=1 nvidia-docker build --build-arg WHEEL_FILE={} -f ./dockerfiles/Dockerfile.jetson . \;
 ```
-Note: Resulting Docker image will have ONNXruntime installed in /usr, and ONNXruntime wheel copied to /onnxruntime directory.
+Note: Resulting Docker image will have ONNX Runtime installed in /usr, and ONNX Runtime wheel copied to /onnxruntime directory.
-Nothing else from ONNXruntime source tree will be copied/installed to the image.
+Nothing else from ONNX Runtime source tree will be copied/installed to the image.

 Note: When running the container you built in Docker, please either use 'nvidia-docker' command instead of 'docker', or use Docker command-line options to make sure NVIDIA runtime will be used and appropiate files mounted from host.
 Otherwise, CUDA libraries won't be found.
 You can also [set NVIDIA runtime as default in Docker](https://github.com/dusty-nv/jetson-containers#docker-default-runtime).